Use these 10 quick bread tips, and easy bread recipes, to impress your family and friends with homemade gifts from your

 My very favorite thing to make in the kitchen is something baked, sweet, and easy.
 I don’t like to spend a lot of time, but I want something that looks like I did.
 Quick breads are the perfect answer to all those things.
 Most of the quick bread recipes on my blog are very simple, and call for ingredients you already have in your pantry.
 Once in a while I’ll challenge myself and make something a little more involved, but not very often!
 I have been getting a lot of the same questions when I post a bread recipe, so I thought I would address them all at once.
 I came up with 10 tips for perfect quick breads, so lets get started.

 1.)
 Pans are Important for Bread Recipes.

 A few years ago I discovered a line of bakeware available at Williams-Sonoma.
 It’s called Goldtouch, and these pans really do, in my opinion, make a difference.
 The first thing I bought were the cookie sheets, and I fell in love after using them one time.
 Since then I have added several more pieces.
 I ask for them for Christmas, because they are a bit pricey.
-The mini loaf pan is my favorite, but I also have the individual mini loaf pans.
+The individual mini loaf pans are my favorites for baking quick bread recipes.
 Every single loaf comes out baked evenly and moist.

 2.)
 Prepare your pans well.

 3.)
 Oven Placement for Quick Breads: Bake at the top.

-I have cooked in only three different ovens in the past 38 years.
+I have cooked in four different ovens in the past 40 years.
 In all of my ovens, baked items always came out better if I put a rack near the top of the oven.
 I know all ovens aren’t the same, so try out different placements.
 The top of the oven is what has worked for me.

 4.)
 Mix the dry ingredients first.